 Classic Fit Dress Shirts

-The classic fit dress shirt is the type that has a timeless presence about it.
+The classic fit dress shirt is the type that has a timeless presence.
 It is, indeed, one of the most traditional dress shirt styles on the market.

 It is ultimately a shirt with a bit of a boxier shape to it, slightly looser around the arms and body.
 The classic fit allows the wearer to move about freely, without feeling or looking as restricted as they might be when wearing a more streamlined shirt.

 Granted, this style can be a bit much for thinner frames.
 However, it does work well for those needing a bit more room around their midsection.